mlrun/mlrun/docs/install/aws-install.md

 ## Prerequisites

-AWS account with permissions that include the ability to:
+An AWS account with permissions that include the ability to:

 - Run a CloudFormation stack
 - Create an EKS cluster
 - Create EC2 instances
 - Create VPC
 - Create S3 buckets
-- Deploy and pull images from ECR.
+- Deploy and pull images from ECR

 For the full set of required permissions, **{Download}`download the IAM policy<./aws_policy.json>`** or expand & copy the IAM policy below: